 Neewer’s 12×12 color lighting gels are perfect for their Photo Studio Strobe Flash Light and LED lights, though if used for model lamps there’s a chance they can melt.

 These gels come in eight colors which you can combine to form darker colors.
 Neewer Color Gels are marked “Amazon’s Choice” due to the high volume of sales and, most likely, they’re affordable price.

-If you’re looking for a perfectly cut size for your flashgun, then Selens’ gel kits are a must-buy for you!
+If you’re looking for a perfectly cut size for your external on-camera flashgun, then Selens’ gel kits are a must-buy for you!
 These gels are easy to use for speed flashes, and are very portable!
 The sheets measure at 3.74 x 2.56 inches, meeting a specific size for a camera flashlight.

 You can have 20 different color lighting filters for your camera: 14 color-effects, five color-correction, and one diffusion.
 And do you know the most exciting part?
 You get to have two custom-designed Selens Gel Bands.
 Definitely worth the price.
 Like any other color gels, though, these shouldn’t be exposed to high heat or they’ll melt.